Keyfactor/hashicorp-vault-orchestrator/README.md

 <details><summary>Hashicorp Vault Key-Value PEM</summary>
 ### Hashicorp Vault Key-Value PEM Discovery Job

 When the discovery job is executed, it will scan the provided vault path, and any sub-paths contained within it.
 The certificate store entry is returned from a discovery job when..

-1. A secret entry is found that includes the `certificate` suffix.
+1. A secret entry is found with a key ending in the configured Discovery Suffix (defaults to `_pem`; see below).
-1. The entry for the certificate contain the base64 encoded PEM formatted certificate file.
+1. The entry for the certificate contains the PEM formatted certificate file.

-**Note**: Key/Value secrets that do not include the expected keys or names do not end with "certificate" will be ignored during inventory scans.
+**Note**: Key/Value secrets that do not include a key ending in the Discovery Suffix will be ignored during discovery.

 Set the following fields to configure a discovery job for PEM Certificate Stores:
 - **Client Machine** - any string; it is unused by the Discovery job